GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Introduction

 \textbf{Centralized CBF-based methods} ~ For systems with relatively simple dynamics, such as single integrator, double integrator, and unicycle dynamics, it is possible to use a distance-based CBF \cite{ames2019control}.
 For systems with polynomial dynamics, it is possible to use the Sum-of-Squares (SoS) \cite{prajna2002introducing} method to compute a CBF \cite{xu2017correctness}.
 The key idea of SoS is that the CBF conditions consist of a set of inequalities, which can be equivalently expressed as checking whether a polynomial function is SoS.
 In this manner, a CBF can be computed through convex optimization \cite{xu2017correctness,srinivasan2021extent,zhao2023convex}.
 However, the SoS-based approaches suffer from the curse of dimensionality (i.e., the computational complexity grows exponentially with the degree of polynomials involved) \cite{ahmadi2016some}.

 \textbf{Distributed CBF-based methods} ~ While centralized CBF is an effective shield for small-scale MAS, due to its poor scalability, it is difficult to use it for large-scale MAS.
-To address the scalability problem, the notion of distributed CBF can be used \cite{wang2017safety,zhang2023distributed,cai2021safe,qin2021learning}.
-In contrast to centralized CBF where the state of the MAS is used, for a distributed CBF, only the local observations and information available from communication with neighbors are used, reducing the problem dimension significantly.
+To address the scalability problem, distributed CBFs have been developed {\cite{wang2017safety,zhang2023distributed,cai2021safe,qin2021learning,Fernandez-Ayala2023distributed,wang2024distributed}}.
+In contrast to centralized CBF where the state of the MAS is used, for a distributed CBF, only the local observations and information available from communication with neighbors are used, reducing the problem dimension significantly. {However, similar to a centralized CBF, it is difficult to hand-craft distributed CBF for agents with nonlinear dynamics and input constraints.
+Most of the works on the safety of MAS consider CBF between each pair of agents, but the resulting control set that satisfies all the pair-wise CBF conditions along with input constraints can be empty.}

 \textbf{Learning CBFs}~ One way of navigating the challenge of hand-crafting a CBF is to use neural networks (NNs) for learning a CBF \cite{dawson2023safe}.
-In the past few years, machine learning (ML)-based methods have been used to learn CBFs for complex systems \cite{dawson2022safe,qin2021learning, qin2022sablas,zhao2021model,so2023train,meng2021reactive} .
+In the past few years, machine learning (ML)-based methods have been used to learn CBFs for complex systems \cite{qin2021learning,dawson2022safe, qin2022sablas,so2023train,meng2021reactive} .
 However, it is challenging for them to balance safety and task performance for multi-task problems, and some methods are not scalable to large-scale multi-agent problems.
 The Multi-agent Decentralized CBF (MDCBF) framework in \cite{qin2021learning} uses an NN-based CBF designed for MAS.
 However, they do not encode a method of distinguishing between other controlled agents and \textit{uncontrolled} agents such as static and dynamic obstacles.
 This can lead to either conservative behaviors if all the neighbors are treated as non-cooperative obstacles, or collisions if the obstacles are treated as cooperative, controlled agents.
 Furthermore, the method in \cite{qin2021learning} does not account for changing graph topology in their approximation, which can lead to an incorrect evaluation of the CBF constraints and consequently, failure.